 - Balance -Poor balance on one or both legs can be problematic when performing activities such as running when you are constantly only on one leg or the other.
 Can you stand on one foot for 10 seconds without shifting from side to side or flailing your arms.
 Advanced: can you do it with your eyes closed?
 Is there a difference between your good and bad leg?

-These are the common culprits for pain that didn’t come with a great story.
-Of course it is important to also know about the knee itself and what impairments are present.
-We need to know about swelling, tenderness, range of motion, strength, and stability.
+Of course, it is important to also know about the knee itself and what impairments are present.
+That’s why your physiotherapist will likely assess swelling, tenderness, range of motion, strength, and stability.

-Here is one of the best exercises to help manage this type of knee pain:
+Here is one of the best functional exercises to help recover from knee pain:

 Eccentric Step Down: